arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   Queries involving V8 / JavaScript (e.g. user-defined AQL functions) can not be optimized.

-  Offloads the entire query to the DBServer (except the client communication via a Coordinator).
+  Offloads the entire query to the DB-Server (except the client communication via a Coordinator).
 This saves all the back and forth that normally exists in regular cluster queries, benefitting traversals and joins in particular.

 - `collect-in-cluster`:
-  will appear when a *CollectNode* on a coordinator is accompanied by extra *CollectNode*s on the database servers, which will do the heavy processing and allow the *CollectNode* on the coordinator to a light-weight aggregation only.
+  will appear when a *CollectNode* on a coordinator is accompanied by extra *CollectNode*s on the DB-Servers, which will do the heavy processing and allow the *CollectNode* on the coordinator to a light-weight aggregation only.

 - `distribute-filtercalc-to-cluster`: